Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Causes

 McKusick type metaphyseal chondrodysplasia is inherited in an autosomal recessive pattern.
-Genetic disorders are determined by the status of two copies of a gene, one received from the father and one from the mother.
-Recessive genetic disorders occur when an individual inherits two copies of a non-working gene for the same trait, one from each parent.
-If an individual inherits one working gene and one non-working gene, the person will be a carrier for the disorder but usually will not show symptoms.
-The risk for two carrier parents to both pass on a non-working gene and have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive working genes from both parents is 25%.
-The risks are the same for males and females.
+Recessive genetic disorders occur when an individual inherits a mutated gene from each parent.
+If an individual receives one normal gene and one mutated gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the mutated gene and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
+The risk is the same for males and females.

 Some individuals with McKusick type metaphyseal chondrodysplasia have parents who are related by blood (consanguineous).
-Parents who are close blood relatives (consanguineous) have a higher chance than unrelated parents to both carry the same non-working gene, which increases their risk to have children with a recessive genetic disorder.
+Parents who are close blood relatives (consanguineous) have a higher chance than unrelated parents to both carry the same disease-causing gene variant, which increases their risk to have children with a recessive genetic disorder.

 • < Previous section